-- 14.11.2 The proposed development would not have any adverse impact on the living conditions of the adjoining neighbouring properties.
+- 14.13.4 The proposed development would not have any adverse impact on the living conditions of the adjoining neighbouring properties.
 The proposal would make improvements to flooding related matters.
-No highway concerns are raised and the proposal is not considered likely to have any harmful impact on residential amenity, again subject to conditions.
-Accordingly approval is recommended. - 14.11.3 In coming to this recommendation, consideration has been given to the rights set out in Article 8 (Right to respect for private and family life) and Article 1 of the First Protocol (Right to peaceful enjoyment of possessions) of the European Convention on Human Rights.
+No highway concerns are raised and the proposal would result in a far better layout and an increased number of car parking spaces, with better manoeuvrerability for larger vehicle types.
+Accordingly, in balancing out the issues, whilst the proposal would be taller than existing, the overall design and layout of the development, and other considerations weigh in favour of the development and this outweighs any adverse impact on the openness of the Green Belt, which weighs in favour of the proposal. - 14.13.5 In coming to this recommendation, consideration has been given to the rights set out in Article 8 (Right to respect for private and family life) and Article 1 of the First Protocol (Right to peaceful enjoyment of possessions) of the European Convention on Human Rights.
 Whilst it is recognised that there may be an interference with these rights and the rights of other third parties, such interference has to be balanced with the like rights of the applicant to develop the land in the way proposed.
 In this case it is considered that the protection of the rights and freedoms of the applicant outweigh any possible interference that may result to any third party.